jleonoras/bedrock-server-oracle/README.md

 ./download.sh
 ```

-This downloads the latest supported Bedrock server version and saves it as:
+This automatically fetches and downloads the latest supported Bedrock server ZIP into:

-`~/Minecraft/bedrock-server-oracle/bedrock-server-1.21.84.1.zip`
+`~/Minecraft/bedrock-server-oracle/`

 ### 3. Install the Server